 Can you imagine a London without Tower Bridge?

-Education Officer, David Laird, explores why Tower Bridge was built and how its iconic design was chosen in these engaging films.
+Education Officer, David Laird, explores why Tower Bridge was built and how its iconic design was chosen in a series of engaging films.
 Join him in discovering London before Tower Bridge, and the bridges that might have been.

 Then continue your learning with our worksheets.
 Sharpen your geography skills with our cargo activity sheet, or even become a bridge designer!